Anan, Tokushima

 Anan (阿南市, Anan-shi) is a city in Tokushima Prefecture, Japan.
-As of 30 June 2022, the city had an estimated population of 70,285 in 31313 households and a population density of 250 persons per km².
+As of 30 June 2022, the city had an estimated population of 70,285 in 31313 households and a population density of 250 persons per km^{2}.
 The total area of the city is 279.25 sqkm.

 Geography

 Anan is located in the southeastern part of Tokushima Prefecture and is the easternmost municipality on the island of Shikoku.
 The east faces the Kii Channel and the Pacific Ocean, and is the northern end of Muroto-Anan Kaigan Quasi-National Park.
 The city is at the mouth of the Naka River, which is the longest river in the prefecture, and the Kuwano River runs through the city.
 The city has two main urban centers: the Tokushima district, which is a former castle town, and the Tachibana district, which is a port city.